corlou/assign_2_portfolio/README.md

 - HTML
 - CSS
 - JavaScript
+- Netlify
 - Live Server - to run locally with live reloading upon save
-- Netlify

 ## Other useful Notes and thoughts:

-### Understand Flex-Box
+### Understanding Flex-Box

 - display: flex = Defines a flex container
 - flex-direction = which way I want the content to go (left, right, up, down)